FxjiOnHotz/FujiHub/README.md

 # ⭐ Update Log

+- Added "Kaiju Arisen" game to the Script Hub.
+- Added "Ultimate Town Sandbox" game to the Script Hub.
-- Added "Basketball Legends" game to the Script Hub.
+- Added "Shard Seekers" game to the Script Hub.

+- Fixed JumpPower not working on some scripts.

 # 🎉 Games Supported: